optimalisatie/exec.js/README.md

 ### Performance

 Abortable fetch requires a dedicated cancellable execution container per fetch request.
-Enhance then performance of `exec.js` when making many subsequent fetch (or exec) requests by creating an exec.js container pool.
+Enhance the performance of `exec.js` when making many subsequent fetch (or exec) requests by creating an exec.js container pool.

 ```javascript
 // create container pool for performance